How Can a Licensed Psychotherapist Help Adults in Newbury Park, CA ?

 DBT focuses on emotional regulation and relationship skills.
 So if your emotions feel intense or hard to manage, DBT gives you tools.
 You learn how to pause, breathe, and respond instead of reacting on autopilot.

-IFS explores the different “parts” inside you.
+IFS explores the different “parts” aspects to you.
 Maybe one part is critical.
 Another part feels scared.
-Instead of fighting those parts, we get curious about them.
+Instead of living with internal conflicts, we get curious about them.
 This approach is especially helpful for trauma work.

 Stress and trauma live in the body.
-Somatic therapy helps you notice physical sensations and calm your nervous system.
+Somatic therapy helps you notice physical sensations alongside learning technqiues to calm your nervous system.
 As your body settles, your mind often follows.

 Why Is Psychoeducation Part of Therapy?